oldrich-s/musicope/README.md

 Musicope is in its **alpha** phase with a lot of bugs, lack of features and lack of documentation.
 You are therefore more than welcome to contribute!
 You can either enhance the [source code][24] or you can [file a bug][7].
 Any type of contribution is welcome!

+## Installation

+Follow these steps to install the game:

+* download the game from this github page ( https://github.com/musicope/game/archive/master.zip )
+* unpack it
+* go to `game-master/Musicope`
+* execute `mongoose-3.4.exe` to start the web server
+* in e.g. `Chrome` go to `http://localhost:8080/`

+To change the songs you can
+* change contents of the `songs/songs.json` to fit your needs
+* alternatively you can point the game to an alternative json file e.g.: `localhost:8080/list/?l_songsUrl=../songs/private.json`

+Good luck! ;)

+# Technical description

 Logic and source structure of the game will be given in the following brief overview of the game.
 The game consists of two separate views, [Game view][1] and [List view][2].

 ## Game View